kjonski/how-to-bundle/README.md

 ## Prepare repository
 Prepare bundle repository in the way you like.
 You can use Github or local repository.
 Be advised that repository need to accessible by your future project.
-With Github wizard you can add README.md and LICENCE
+With Github wizard you can add README.md and LICENSE

 ## Clone repository
 ```bash